-The BTMH team – conveniently located in Bondi Junction and Gosford on the Central Coast – is experienced in managing personal and business tax returns.
+The BTMH team is experienced in managing personal and business tax returns.
 We can also help with all transactional tax planning, including property purchasing, dealing with capital gains tax, asset protection and current and future tax obligations and minimisation, as well as ongoing management of your tax affairs.

 Are you sick of paying too much tax?

 Do you pay too much tax?
 Are you unsure of where your finances are, or whether you can claim certain deductions?